nutechsoftware/alarmdecoder-smartthings/README.md

-This repository provides support for the AlarmDecoder webapp inside of the SmartThings home automation platform.
+This repository provides support for the AlarmDecoder webapp inside of the SmartThings or Hubitat home automation platforms.

 ## Requirements

 * AlarmDecoder webapp 0.8.2+
-* SmartThings Hub
+* SmartThings or Hubitat hub

 ## Features

-* Arm, disarm, or panic your alarm system from within SmartThings.
+* Arm, disarm, or panic your alarm system from within SmartThings/Hubitat.
 * Provides virtual sensors that can be married to zones on your panel to allow automation based on zones faulting and restoring.
 * Provides virtual momentary switches with indicators for arming away, stay and toggling chime mode with each switch indicating the current state.
 Alexa and other systems are able to activate these switches to allow a wide array of alarm panel control possibilities.
 * Provide virtual contact sensors for "Ready" and "Alarm Bell" indications on the alarm panel.
 * Provides a virtual "AD2 Smoke Alarm" that can be integrated with SHM or other systems to control state during a fire event such as turning all lights on.
 * Provides the ability to create virtual switches that can be tied to specific Contact ID report codes from the alarm panel.
 As an example a zone setup as a Carbon Monoxide alarm can be directly tied to a virtual switch that will OPEN in the event it triggers using Contact ID 162.
-* Smart Home Monitor integration.
+* Smart Home Monitor / Home Security Module integration.
 One-way - Arm or disarm your panel when the Smart Home Monitor status is changed.
 Two-way - Change Smart Home Monitor's status when your panel is armed or disarmed.